autobuilder/ansible-isp-speedtest/README.md

 # ansible-isp-speedtest

-Ansible role for execute isp-speedtest using cli. testspeed cli outputs will places on dedicated directory as json files.
+Ansible role for install [speedtest-cli][speedtestcli] using package manager or pip, testspeed-cli outputs will be placed on dedicated directory as json files.

-This role will install speedtest-cli using default package manager if not exists.

 Currently this works on Debian and RedHat based linux systems.
 **Tested platforms are:**